ono-midori/ono-midori.github.io/techs/zguide.md

 ![](./pics/zmq/fig30.png)

 The REQ socket picks this message up, and checks that the first frame is the empty delimiter, which it is.
-The REQ socket discards that frame and passes “World” to the calling application, which prints it out to the amazement of the younger us looking at ZeroMQ for the first time.
+The REQ socket discards that frame and passes "World" to the calling application, which prints it out to the amazement of the younger us looking at ZeroMQ for the first time.

 #### What's This Good For?